734mb13hb100b14h/NozamatoN/.logs/theni.md

 Discussion about what to do, and how to proceed.

 We decided we will make a E-commerce website with basic functionalities for two sides- Consumers and Vendors.
-Spsk handles vendor side while I take care of research on consumer.
+Spsk handles vendor side while I take care of consumer.

 My Assigned part- Research on Consumer Side Functionalities.
 Based On my prior projects and research dones I have listed the functionalities to be focused on for our current work.